bkamapantula/bkamapantula.github.io/_posts/2020-07-10-jekyll-minima-pagination.md

 ### Update index.html
 - Move contents of index.md to index.html, as jekyll-paginate uses `index.html` for pagination.
-- This is invoked as the first content before anything.
+- This is invoked as the first content before any other text.

 ### Update _config.yml
 - Update `_config.yml` with: